ND Filter in TV Mode

 There's no one 'correct' way to shoot anything.
 In my experience you choose how to shoot because of what it is you're photographing.
 You use whatever mode or setting that are appropriate and will make life easy for the situation you're in.
 Photographing movement blur with a neutral density filter in fast changing light conditions in this case.
 You begin an image with the creative end in mind; asking yourself how you want it to be, what you want it to say and how you want it to look.
 The answers to these questions will tell you which camera settings and modes to use to make it so.

 Obviously you have to know how to control your camera in the first place and how it works in order to exploit its capabilities.
-There are only a handful of settings you truly need and I can have you mastering them in 5 weeks if you complete (that means practising the exercises) my Ultimate Beginners Course.
+There are only a handful of settings you truly need and I can have you mastering them in 5 weeks if you complete (that means practising the exercises) my Masterclass in Photography.
 "Ultimate" because it's all you need to master the camera, understand light and composition and a whole bunch of other handy stuff.

 Where do you begin?